Blanchet House Bethanie's Room logo pink

 About Blanchet House

-For more than 70 years, Blanchet House has been serving Portlanders challenged by poverty.
+For more than 70 years, Blanchet House has been serving Portlanders challenged by poverty and addiction.
 Its name has become synonymous with compassionate care and life-giving hope through its hot meals program, transitional residential programs, peer support resources, and a welcoming community.